 Quality vs output: What is the key to getting this right?

-The cost of quality is high, therefore the key is optimisation.
+The cost of quality is high, therefore the key is optimization.
 Quality is more than meeting regulatory requirements and must be seen as a way to intensify processes and increase facility throughput.
 Ultimately, the facility of the future is leaner, more automated, has shorter and more streamlined processes, is more flexible and has knowledgeable people who work across different disciplines.

 One way to save costs is to revamp old facilities so they produce more product in less time and for less money.
 However, you should only opt for this scenario if it makes sense in a trade-off between cost investment and required processing capacity (kg/year), as well as the value of the product sold.

-Another way to optimise costs without being too invasive is to opt for a concentrated buffer strategy.
+Another way to optimize costs without being too invasive is to opt for a concentrated buffer strategy.
 Focusing on making one concentrated solution that can then be diluted means only one quality check of buffer preparation for several more batches.
 The cost savings can be significant in terms of process scheduling, logistics, working hours and so on.

 Building a foundation for increasing batch frequency would also shorten the duration of process steps.
 This is one of the main roles of continuous processing technologies, but also other technologies of process intensification.
 This includes high cell density seed stock prior to production bioreactor inoculation, or chromatography resins with a higher binding capacity.